Lolomgrofl/lolomgrofl/README.md

 ## Let's Connect

-If you're as passionate about open-source projects, sports, gaming, or MotoGP, I'd love to connect with you!
+If you're as passionate about ML, open-source projects, sports, gaming, or MotoGP, I'd love to connect with you!
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/vuksanovicluka/).

 Cya at CSGO Faceit loby or MotoGP race! 👋